sagemath/trac_to_gh/Issue 2911.md

 # Issue 2911: [with patch, needs easy review] Use "$@" instead of "$*" in sage-* local/bin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2911

 Original creator: mabshoff